|Office of Community

 U.S. Department of Justice

-The COPS Office is proud to announce awards totaling more than
+The COPS Office expects to announce funding decisions no sooner than

 The FY2014 COPS Community Policing Development (CPD) Program is now closed.
 Through this competitive program, the COPS Office will provide funding to advance the practice of community policing in law enforcement agencies through training and technical assistance, the development of innovative community policing strategies, demonstration projects, applied research, guidebooks, and best practices that are national in scope and responsive to the solicitation topic requirements.
 All awards are subject to the availability of appropriated funds and any modifications or additional requirements that may be imposed by law.

 Community policing is a philosophy that promotes organizational strategies, which support the systematic use of partnerships and problem-solving techniques, to proactively address the immediate conditions that give rise to public safety issues such as crime, social disorder, and fear of crime.
 Community policing is comprised of three key components: